BALFAXAR Rapidly Reverses VKA-Induced Anticoagulation1

 Image

-INR reduction to <1.3 for up to
+Patients on BALFAXAR had sustained INR reduction to <1.3 for up to 24 hours after infusion1

+aMet prespecified non-inferiority criterion (margin used -15% and P<0.001, statistically significant at prespecified alpha level of 0.01).
 Hemostatic efficacy at the end of surgery was assessed by the blinded Independent Endpoint Adjudication Board using objective criteria.

-b78.1% in the BALFAXAR group (n=105) vs 71.8% in the Kcentra group (n=103; proportion difference of 6.3%; 95% CI: 5.5%, 18.0%).1
+c78.1% in the BALFAXAR group (n=105) vs 71.8% in the Kcentra group (n=103; proportion difference of 6.3%; 95% CI: -5.5%, 18.0%).1

 References: 1.
 BALFAXAR, Prothrombin Complex Concentrate (Human) Full Prescribing Information.
 Paramus, NJ: Octapharma USA Inc. 2.
-Sarode R, Goldstein JN, Simonian G, Milling TJ Jr. A Phase 3, prospective, randomized, double-blind, multicenter, non-inferiority study comparing two four-factor prothrombin complex concentrates for reversal of vitamin K antagonist-induced anticoagulation in patients needing urgent surgery with significant bleeding risk.
+Sarode R, Goldstein JN, Simonian G, Milling TJ Jr. A phase 3, prospective, randomized, double-blind, multicenter, non-inferiority study comparing two four-factor prothrombin complex concentrates for reversal of vitamin K antagonist-induced anticoagulation in patients needing urgent surgery with significant bleeding risk.
 Blood.
 2022;140(Suppl 1):352-353. doi:10.1182/blood-2022-168890

 Important Safety InformationView More +